meringue7/Writeups/HTB/VulnCicada/VulnCicada.md

 ## Abusing ESC8 to recover the DC certificate

-It took me a lot of time to understand the mecanism to do a kerberos relay using an ESC8 vulnerability as I never did a NTLMrelay attack before.
+It took me a some time to understand the mechanism of a kerberos relay using an ESC8 vulnerability, as I had never performed a NTLM relay attack before.

-Reading this Synaktyv [resource](https://www.synacktiv.com/publications/relaying-kerberos-over-smb-using-krbrelayx) helped me a lot.
+Reading this **Synacktiv** [article](https://www.synacktiv.com/publications/relaying-kerberos-over-smb-using-krbrelayx) an this **Hacker Reciped** [resource](https://www.thehacker.recipes/ad/movement/kerberos/relay) helped me a lot.

-The objectiv here is to put a fake entry in the DNS records of the DC that point to our attacking machine and coerce the DC to make a request toward this entry.
-The DC request is then relayed toward the Web Enrollment service and this service return the DC certificate to the attacking machine.
-Any domain user can put DNS entry inside an Active Directory envinronment.
+The objectiv here is to add a malicious DNS records on the DC that points to our attacking machine and coerce the DC to authenticate to it.
+The DC's request is then relayed to the Certificate Web Enrollment service, which returns the DC's certificate to the attacking machine.
+By default, any domain user can put add DNS entries inside an Active Directory envinronment.

-I did many attempt untill find the good one.
-I was wrong at the beginning because my malicious DNS record was not well constructed.
+After several failed attempts, I realized my malicious DNS record was not constructed correctly.
+The hostname requires a specific format:
-The request must be in this form:
-`[ADCS_NETBIOS]1UWhRCAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAYBAAAA`.
+`<ADCS_NETBIOS>1UWhRCAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAYBAAAA`.
-So in my context, the record has to be:
+In my context, the record is:
 `DC-JPQ2251UWhRCAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAYBAAAA`

-As explained, I add the malicious DNS record using the `rosie.powell` account with a kerberos authentication.
+As planned, I now add this DNS record using the `rosie.powell` account with Kerberos authentication.

 ```bash
 # KRB5CCNAME=rosie.powell.ccache dnstool.py -u "cicada.vl\\rosie.powell" -p Cicada123 -r 'DC-JPQ2251UWhRCAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAYBAAAA' -k -d 10.10.14.169 -a add DC-JPQ225.cicada.vl --tcp -dns-ip 10.129.234.48